innovationinsoftware/tf-vault-intermediate/labs/install-vault/index.md

 Optional JSON output is very useful for scripts.
 For example, you can use the `jq` tool to extract the value of the `excited` secret.

+### Open PowerShell as Administrator to run Chocolatey

+In a new Admin PowerShell run the following:

 Install `jq`
 ```